TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 Embedded document data models work well with the MongoDB [Multikey Index](https://www.mongodb.com/docs/manual/core/index-multikey/).
 When creating an index for a field in an array of embedded documents, MongoDB will add an index entry for *each* embedded document.

-We can create a single index that contains all our custom field attributes and values with the values for each attribute type listed in order.
+We can create a single index that contains all our custom field attributes and values, with the values for each attribute type listed in order.
 By default, every document in the collection is included in the index, with null values for any fields that don't exist.
 I've added a partial filter expression to only include documents that have custom fields.

 ```
 db.issue.createIndex(